-When choosing to operate with open-book management, it allows your entire team to know the score.
+Choosing to operate with open-book management allows your entire team to know the score.
 This empowers them and lets them know the trust you have in them.

 “They know they will see the benefits of the company’s growth and profits,” Fraynd says.
 “We talk often about where profits go and how if we want to add benefits, upgrade our equipment and offer better career opportunities, it can only happen with all of us working together to make the company profitable.”

 By having a more engaged workforce, companies tend to experience better efficiency, less absenteeism, lower turnover and higher profit.

 “Sharing the numbers means everyone knows the financial health of the company at any given time, as well as how they can impact those numbers,” Byers says.
 “Sharing the numbers — and the responsibility for producing them — enables people to make better, more informed decisions in their day-to-day tasks.